Skip to main content

 CLICKHOUSE_USERS_CUSTOM_CONFIG./clickhouse/users.xmlUsers/roles config file mounted into the container.

-CLICKHOUSE_ENTRYPOINT_INITDB./clickhouse/docker-entrypoint-initdb.dFolder of scripts auto-run on first boot.
+CLICKHOUSE_ENTRYPOINT_INITDB./clickhouse/docker-entrypoint-initdb.dFolder of scripts auto-run on container start.

 CLICKHOUSE_HOST_LOG_PATH./logs/clickhouseHost folder ClickHouse writes its logs to.